Mwatchorn26/auth_otp_base/README.md

 Authentication for One Time Password (2 Factor Authentication)
 ==============================================================

+One Time Passwords are different for every time you log in.
+Hence they are only valid one-time.
+Technically some methods (like the Google Authenticator) are valid for a short fixed amount of time (generally 1 minute).
+Technically this is still a "something you know" not a "something you have"

 This generic One Time Password (OTP) login module provides basic session and mechanism for OTP.
 This module allows for 2 Factor Authentication (Related to 2 Step Verification)